 How to grow ferns from cuttings?

-To grow ferns from cuttings, cut a healthy frond with at least 2-3 leaves, remove the lower leaves and spores, dip the cut end in rooting hormone powder, plant it in a pot with well-draining soil, cover with plastic to maintain humidity, place it in bright, indirect light, keep the soil moist, and wait for new growth to appear after a few weeks.
+To grow ferns from cuttings, cut a healthy frond with at least 2-3 leaves, remove the lower leaves and spores, dip the cut end in rooting hormone powder, plant it in a pot with well-draining soil, cover it with plastic to maintain humidity, place it in bright, indirect light, keep the soil moist, and wait for new growth to appear after a few weeks.

 What is the effect of propagating ferns from cuttings?